 Lawniczak holds an M.Eng. (summa cum laude) in mathematics from the Institute of Mathematics, Faculty of Fundamental Problems in Technology, Wroclaw University of Technology (Poland) and a Ph.D. in mathematics from Southern Illinois University (USA).
 She has been a professor at Louisiana State University (Baton Rouge, LA, USA), at the University of Toronto, and at the University of Guelph, since 1989.

 Lawniczak held several visiting positions at various institutions.
-She has been a visitor, collaborator, and consultant at the Center for Nonlinear Studies of Los Alamos National Laboratory in USA and has been both program visitor and non-program visitor at The Fields Institute for Research in Mathematical Sciences, both in Waterloo and in Toronto, where she organised various scientific activities and served on the Board of Directors and on the Council.
+She has been a visitor, collaborator, and consultant at the Center for Nonlinear Studies of Los Alamos National Laboratory in the USA and has been both program visitor and non-program visitor at The Fields Institute for Research in Mathematical Sciences, both in Waterloo and Toronto, where she organized various scientific activities and served on the Board of Directors and on the Council.
 Lawniczak has also been a program fellow at the Institute for Pure and Applied Mathematics (IPAM), University of California, Los Angeles, USA and a Principal Investigator in Mathematics at the Energenius Centre for Advanced Nanotechnology, University of Toronto.
-She was invited to visit various universities (e.g. University of Bonn, Centre for Stochastic Processes at the University of North Carolina, Bartol Research Institute at the University of Delaware, the University of Roma, etc).
+She was invited to visit various universities (e.g. the University of Bonn, Centre for Stochastic Processes at the University of North Carolina, Bartol Research Institute at the University of Delaware, the University of Roma, etc).

-Lawniczak is a Fellow of the Engineering Institute of Canada, a Senior Member of the IEEE, and a Fellow of The Fields Institute.
+Lawniczak is a fellow of the Engineering Institute of Canada, a senior member of the IEEE, and a fellow of The Fields Institute.